 Make a semester or trimester timetable.

-There are also templates available through Learning Development.
+There are also templates available through Academic Learning Support.

 This gives a good visual on where you are, what is coming up, and how far away it is.
 Use this to craft your weekly timetable.
-Alison is adamant that the weighting of each assignment is included to give you an idea of how much time to put into it, “You don’t want to timetable in a huge chunk of hours for a 5% quiz, when you have a 40% essay coming up as well.”
-She also suggests using a weighting device that speaks to you, “some students prefer to put the percentage of their HECS fee each assignment is worth!”
+The ALS advisors are adamant that the weighting of each assignment is included to give you an idea of how much time to put into it, “You don’t want to timetable in a huge chunk of hours for a 5% quiz, when you have a 40% essay coming up as well.”
+They also suggests using a weighting device that speaks to you, “some students prefer to put the percentage of their HECS fee each assignment is worth!”

 Now we have our list of outside commitments – be they work, leisure, health, family or social – and we have identified when we’re at our best and worst in regards to study, we need to combine all this with our course guides and semester plan into a weekly timetable.

 Firstly, aim to attend all lectures, tutorials and labs.
-ECHO and online components are great resources if you need them, but, Alison explains, “Lectures and tutorials provide structure and routine, as well as necessary boundaries for study.”
+Panopto and online components are great resources if you need them, but, the ALS advisors explain, “Lectures and tutorials provide structure and routine, as well as necessary boundaries for study.”
 Also, nothing replaces being there and soaking up the knowledge like a caffeinated sponge.
 Fill those times in.

 Now fill in permanent commitments, like your gym routine, sports, work (if it’s regular shifts), also any TV shows you can’t skip or watch at a time of your choosing.